thisisthedave/tasknotes/README.md

-# ChronoSync for Obsidian
+# TaskNotes for Obsidian

-ChronoSync is a comprehensive diary, task, note, and time management plugin for Obsidian.
-It integrates calendar views, task management, daily notes, and timeblocking into a seamless workflow.
+TaskNotes is a comprehensive task and note management plugin for Obsidian with integrated calendar views, daily notes, and timeblocking.

-## Why ChronoSync?
+## Why TaskNotes?

 With the introduction of Obsidian's new Bases core plugin, structured YAML frontmatter has become a standard way to manage data in Obsidian.
-ChronoSync uses YAML metadata extensively to store task properties, daily note information, and time tracking data.
+TaskNotes uses YAML metadata extensively to store task properties, daily note information, and time tracking data.
 This means all your tasks and notes remain as plain Markdown files with structured frontmatter that can be queried and viewed in Bases tables.

-ChronoSync focuses on time-based organization and task management, storing all data as YAML properties.
-While Bases provides database views of your notes, ChronoSync handles the day-to-day workflow of creating tasks, tracking time, managing recurring items, and organizing your daily activities.
-The structured data ChronoSync creates can then be analyzed and visualized using Bases or other data query tools.
+TaskNotes focuses on time-based organization and task management, storing all data as YAML properties.
+While Bases provides database views of your notes, TaskNotes handles the day-to-day workflow of creating tasks, tracking time, managing recurring items, and organizing your daily activities.
+The structured data TaskNotes creates can then be analyzed and visualized using Bases or other data query tools.

 ## Features